Compassionate, respectful maternity care is just a click away.

 Do you need to see a doctor if you have a midwife?

-No, if you have a midwife she will provide all of your care unless you develop complications of pregnancy.
+No, your midwife will provide all of your care unless you develop complications.

 Do you take insurance?

 Yes.
-Usually your labs and ultrasounds will be covered by Medicaid, or by your insurance company if you have maternity coverage.
-You birth fee may or may not be covered, depending on your insurance.
+Usually your labs and ultrasounds will be covered by your insurance company if you have maternity coverage.
+You birth fee may or may not be covered, depending on your specific plan.
 For the convenience of families who wish to use their insurance benefit to pay for their homebirth, I contract with an out-of-hospital billing specialist who has years of experience in convincing insurance companies to cover out-of-hospital births.

 Alternately, some clients have chosen to submit claims to their insurance companies for out-of-pocket expenses after the birth.
 Instructions on how to do this will be available from your insurance provider, who you can usually reach by using he phone number on the back of your insurance card.
 Most of the families that have chosen to do this have received some reimbursement from their insurance companies.
 I am happy to provide any documentation requested by your insurance company.